 Shortcuts

-• Try fresh mirepoix (a combination of finely chopped onions, celery, and carrots) from the produce section of the grocery store.
-You can even find it in the frozen vegetable section of the store; this really saves time!
+• Try pre-chopped mirepoix (a combination of onions, celery, and carrots) from the produce or frozen section of the store.
+This really saves time!

 • Use room-temperature milk.
-Cold milk, fresh from the fridge, slows down the heating time in this soup.
-Before starting this soup, I measure the milk and then set it aside to come to room temperature.
+Cold milk slows down the heating time.
+Before starting, I measure the milk and set it aside to come to room temp.

 Process shots of Creamy Chicken Soup-- images of the broccoli, corn, peas, and cheese being added into the pot